AAMC Standardized Video Interview Frequently Asked Questions

 What role will computer scoring play in delivering Standardized Video Interview scores to program directors?

-If the Standardized Video Interview moves beyond the pilot stage and expands into specialties that have large applicant pools, it is unlikely that the AAMC could resource enough professional raters to score the interviews and make them available to program directors by mid-September when ERAS opens.
+If the Standardized Video Interview moves beyond the operational pilot stage and expands into specialties that have large applicant pools, it is unlikely that the AAMC could resource enough professional raters to score the interviews and make them available to program directors by mid-September when ACGME-accredited residency programs start receiving applications.
 As part of our current research, the AAMC is exploring the possibility of computer scoring as a supplement to human scoring.
-During this operational pilot for the 2018 ERAS application season, the AAMC is conducting a parallel research project (without implications on applicants’ scores) to explore the possibilities of computer scoring.
-For the operational pilot, the scores delivered to residency program directors would be provided by human raters only.
+During this operational pilot for the ERAS 2018 application season, the AAMC is conducting a parallel research project (without implications on applicants’ scores) to explore the possibilities of computer scoring.
+For the operational pilot, the scores delivered to emergency medicine residency program directors would be provided by human raters only.

 My students already have separate/additional application requirements for certain specialties—is this video interview related, or just one more thing applicants have to complete outside of ERAS?

 The AAMC Standardized Video Interview is not affiliated with any of the specialty-specific tools and assessments that are conducted outside of or subsequent to the ERAS application (such as the Otolaryngology Phone Interview Talent Assessment or the Orthopedic Surgery Phone Interview tool).
-For the 2018 application season, the AAMC Standardized Video Interview pilot is a requirement (for applicants to ACGME-accredited emergency medicine programs) within the ERAS application process.
+The academic medicine community has endorsed the use of the Standardized Video Interview during the ERAS 2018 application cycle.
+All applicants to ACGME-accredited emergency medicine residency programs are required to complete the Standardized Video Interview as a component of the ERAS 2018 application.
 If fully realized as a tool in the future, we hope that the AAMC Standardized Video Interview would serve as one common tool to be used across specialties.

 How will the Standardized Video Interview affect introverted applicants who are shy or whose positive traits may not be highlighted by this tool?